UdrK/MINCUT_Algorithm/README.md

 # MINCUT_Algorithm
-Implementation and complexity study of Karger's algorithm for the minimum cut problem
+Implementation and complexity study of Karger's algorithm for the minimum cut problem.
+Results in report.pdf.